secretstartups/handbook/blog/release-posts/index.html.md

 Before pinging the Release Post Manager, ask yourself if your content absolutely needs to be part of the current release post.
 At end-of-day on the 20th, no late content blocks will be accepted.

-#### Requesting a late addition
+#### Requesting a new late addition after the 18th and before the 22nd

-- Ping the Release Post Manager (RPM) in `#release-post` to request adding a late addition for the release post, and wait for the RPM to give confirmation to proceed.
+- Ping the Release Post Manager (RPM) in `#release-post` to request adding a new late addition for the release post, and wait for the RPM to give confirmation to proceed.
+New late additions are release post items that were created after content assembly has already run.
 The Release Post Manager will do their best to accommodate the request, but it is not guaranteed.
 - If the RPM approves the late addition, then PM and RPM will proceed by:
   - PM edits the release post item MR and updates the target branch to be on the release post `release-X-Y` branch.
   - PM [rebases](https://docs.gitlab.com/ee/topics/git/git_rebase.html#rebase-from-the-gitlab-ui) the release post item MR on top of `release-X-Y` branch.